getbouncer/apidocs/android/liveness_android_integration.md

                  * The user scanned a card.
 If readable, the full card number is in the `cardPan` variable.
 Send the
                  * value in the `encryptedPayload` variable to Bouncer servers to check if the card is genuine.
 See the
                  * server integration documentation for details.
+                 *
+                 * Additionally, an image of the scanned card will be provided in the `cardImage` variable.
                  */
             }